MrFusiion/MapGenieProUnlock/README.md

    * #### 4.0
       * Data is now saved per userid instead, so multi account usage is possible.
       * Data can now be exported and imported as a json via the popup action.
+      * Data can now be cleared via the popup action.